Helpful

 Generally, you should arrive at the theatre 30 minutes before the show commences.
 You will, however, be advised more specifically once the programme has been finalised.

-For dress rehearsals, please be at the theatre one hour before you are scheduled to be on stage to allow time for hair, makeup and anything else.
+For dress rehearsals, please be at the theatre 45 minutes before you are scheduled to be on stage to allow time for hair, makeup and anything else.

 You are free to leave as soon as you have danced, unless advised by your teacher.